smittytone/HT16K33-Python/README.md

 This repo provides Python drivers for the Holtek HT16K33 controller chip and various display devices based upon it, such as the [Adafruit 0.8-inch 8x16 LED Matrix FeatherWing](https://www.adafruit.com/product/3149) and the [Raspberry Pi Pico](https://www.raspberrypi.org/documentation/pico/getting-started/).

+The library also supports generic seven-segment displays wired up to an HT16K33, which can drive up to eight these LEDs.
+The HT16K33 may be on a board of your own design, or on a third-part one, such as the [Adafruit 16x8 LED Matrix Driver Backpack ](https://www.adafruit.com/product/1427).
+LED units you can connect range from [single digits](https://www.sparkfun.com/products/8546) up to combinations of [multi-digit units](https://www.sparkfun.com/products/11409).

+Connect your HT16K33 column pins to each LED's digit selection pin, and its row pins to the LED's segement selection pins.

-The drivers supports both [CircuitPython](https://circuitpython.org) and [MicroPython](https://micropython.org) applications.
+The drivers support both [CircuitPython](https://circuitpython.org) and [MicroPython](https://micropython.org) applications.
 They communicate using I&sup2;C.

 ## Importing the Drivers ##